 - Smoke, heat & CO detectors

-- Annual gas checks
+- Annual gas and electrical safety checks

-- Fire resistant furnishings
+- Fire-resistant furnishings

 - Highlight fire exits